Kong/kong/README.md

 `:8001` on which the Admin API used to configure Kong listens.

-Next, follow the [quick start guide](https://docs.konghq.com/gateway-oss/latest/getting-started/configuring-a-service/ ) to tour the Gateway features
+Next, follow the [quick start guide](https://docs.konghq.com/gateway-oss/latest/getting-started/configuring-a-service/ ) to tour the Gateway features.

 ## Features